China launches ambitious attempt to land rover on Mars - Up News Info

 This isn’t China’s first attempt at Mars.
 In 2011, a Chinese orbiter accompanying a Russian mission was lost when the spacecraft failed to get out of Earth’s orbit after launching from Kazakhstan, eventually burning up in the atmosphere.

-This time, China is going at it alone.
+This , China is going at it alone.
 It also is fast-tracking, launching an orbiter and rover on the same mission instead of stringing them out.

 China’s secretive space program has developed rapidly in recent decades.
 Yang Liwei became the first Chinese astronaut in 2003, and last year, Chang’e-4 became the first spacecraft from any country to land on the far side of the moon.